tenzir/.github/coding-style.md

 - Available log levels are `ERROR`, `WARN`, `INFO`, `VERBOSE`, `DEBUG` and `TRACE`.

-- Messages can be sent by using the `VAST_<level>` macros.
+- Messages can be sent by using the `TENZIR_<level>` macros.

-- Try to restrict usage of the `VAST_INFO` message type to the main actors.
+- Try to restrict usage of the `TENZIR_INFO` message type to the main actors.
-  Info is the chattiest level that most users will see, so it should require no or only little understanding of VASTs system architecture for the reader to understand.
+  Info is the chattiest level that most users will see, so it should require no or only little understanding of Tenzir's system architecture for the reader to understand.

-- Use the `VAST_TRACE_SCOPE` macro to elicit an additional message at the exit of the current scope.
+- Use the `TENZIR_TRACE_SCOPE` macro to elicit an additional message at the exit of the current scope.
 The trace level can be used to create a trace of the call stack with fine grained control over its depth.
 Since the size of trace messages can quickly go out of hand, omit trace messages from helper functions